-Communication is about building understanding and the key to successful social change.
+Communication is about building understanding.
+Strategic communication is the key to successful social change.
 It is mission driven, audience focused, and action oriented.
-Communication is an important tool to inform about the existence of programme; ensure communication among programme bodies (internal communication); provide necessary information to potential applicants and project beneficiaries; inform about programme achievements; enhance the transparency of EU funding; disseminate results.
+Communication is considered an important tool in Programme implementation to: inform about the existence of programme; ensure communication among programme bodies (internal communication); provide necessary information to potential applicants and project beneficiaries; inform about programme achievements; enhance the transparency of EU funding; disseminate results.

-Strategy is designed at the beginning of the Programme achieveing those goals mentioned above.
-Objectives must be specific, measurable, achievable, result-oriented and time-bound as follows:
+HUSKROUA communication strategy is to be designed at the beginning of the Programme in order to help the programme achieve its overall operational objectives and disseminate funding opportunities widely to potential beneficiaries and all interested parties.
+In order to be effective, communication objectives must be specific, measurable, achievable, result-oriented and time-bound.

-- Programme and the specificities of the programme are well-known; the relevant actors are widely reached in the cross-border area: Programme is widely publicised towards the target groups; information about funding opportunities and results are easily available;
+The key communication objectives related to the programme are:

-- Programme is implemented efficiently and transparently: internal communication works well; identified project best practices are shared; attention is paid to capacity building of the applicants to understand the importance of communication
+- Programme is well-known and trusted actor in cross-border cooperation: Programme is known among the target groups; difference between NDICI Programme and other funding instrument is recognized; information about funding opportunities is easily available; - Programme is implemented efficiently and transparently: internal communication works well; identified project best practices are shared with all projects; information on programmes' current situation is available.
+Attention is paid to capacity building of the applicants; - Results of the programme is widely disseminated: results can be easily found; Beneficiaries are aware of the programme funding; lead partners and partners understand the importance of communication; - Positive impact of Interreg cooperation to European institutions and partner states is demonstrated as an important contributor towards an area of shared prosperity and good neighbourliness.

-- Positive impact of Interreg cooperation at European level is demonstrated.
+Communication activities will be primarily directed to:

-Communication activities will be directed to: Potential applicants:to ensure that they are properly and timely informed about the Programme, calls for project proposals, beneficiaries: to ensure that all information in the implementation process are known and respected; general public of countries involved: to learn about the Programme and project results.
+- Potential applicants to ensure that they are properly and timely informed about the Programme, Calls for project proposals and simultaneously to make sure that they understand the administrative process and implementation mechanism; - Beneficiaries (of approved projects) to ensure that all the relevant and necessary information in the implementation process are known and respected; - General public of countries involved to learn about the Programme and project results.